RV Camping and Full-Time RVing with Dogs

 Group of young friends sitting near RV with their cute pet dog, spending time together on campsite, enjoying summer holidays trip, selective focus.

-Whether you RV full time with dogs, or you prefer a long weekend trip, it’s essential that your dog has identifying tags and a microchip.
+Whether you’re full-time RVing with dogs or you prefer weekend trips, it’s essential that your dog has identifying tags and a microchip.
 They’re a relatively inexpensive one-time investment that ensures your dog can be identified and anyone who finds them can contact you.
-When you’re constantly on the go, it’s difficult for your pets to recognize their surroundings and find their way back to you.
+When you’re RV traveling, it’s hard for your pets to recognize their surroundings and find their way back to you.

-The next thing you’ll want to bring if you RV with dogs is a dog first aid kit.
-In a motorhome, you never know how far you’ll be from a vet or if you’ll have cell service to look up the nearest one.
-It’s a good idea to keep a first aid kit for your dog on-hand, just like you have for yourself!
-This kit might include: gauze, adhesive tape, cotton balls, hydrogen peroxide, antibiotic spray, tweezers, a soft muzzle, and a backup leash and collar.
+The next thing you’ll want to bring if you’re RV camping with dogs is a dog first aid kit.
+On the road, you’ll never know how far you’ll be from a vet or if you’ll have cell service.
+It’s a good idea to keep a first aid kit for your dog on hand in addition to one for yourself.
+This kit might include gauze, adhesive tape, cotton balls, hydrogen peroxide, antibiotic spray, tweezers, a soft muzzle, and a backup leash and collar.
+Knowing how to use these items is important for handling any minor injuries your dog may experience while RVing with dogs.
 The American Kennel Club has a complete list of things to keep in your dog’s first aid kit.
-Luckily, most of these items are similar to what you find in a traditional, human first aid kit.
+Luckily, most of these items are similar to what you find in a traditional human first aid kit.

 Couple eating outside their RV with a dog sitting nearby.